Cray-HPE/cray-crus/README.md

 "Getting Set Up" chapter (Chapter 2) and then use the instructions in the "Ahoy!
 Exporting" chapter to get the chart deployed on a system.

+## Contributing

+[Code owners](.github/CODEOWNERS): make a branch.
+Others, make a fork.

+This repository follows the [CSM Gitflow Development Process](https://github.com/Cray-HPE/community/wiki/Gitflow-Development-Process).

+## Changelog

+See the [CHANGELOG](CHANGELOG.md) for changes.
+This file uses the [Keep A Changelog](https://keepachangelog.com) format.

 ## Development

 CRUS is intended to be developed in a Python virtual environment.
 To